About LV Yoga

 I have been practicing yoga since 2009.
 In 2016 I began my 200 hour Yoga Teacher Training and qualified with Friends of Yoga (FRYOG) as a Hatha Yoga Teacher in 2018.
 I then went on to qualify as a Kids Yoga Teacher through Rainbow Yoga.
-I am currently studying my 500 hour Advanced Yoga Teacher Training and am due to qualify in July 2021.
+I achieved my 500 hour Advanced Yoga Teacher Training in 2021.

 My yoga story